bigcommerce/dev-docs/CONTRIBUTING.md

 For more complex changes, fork and edit locally:

-1. Fork `bigcommerce/dev-docs`
+1. Fork `bigcommerce/dev-docs`.

-2. `git clone` the fork to your local machine
+2. `git clone` the fork to your local machine.

-3. Make edits in your IDE of choice on a new branch
+3. Make edits on a new branch in your IDE of choice.

-4. Commit and push changes to your remote repo
+4. Commit and push changes to your remote repo.

-5. Create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) against `bigcommerce/dev-docs/master`
+5. Create a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) to `bigcommerce:dev-docs/main`.

 ## Commit Messages